PacificBiosciences/pb-assembly/README.md

 For the first and second stages of FALCON, the data needs to be read in to a [dazzler DB](https://dazzlerblog.wordpress.com/command-guides/dazz_db-command-guide/).
 The `-x` flag filters reads smaller than what's specified while the `-s` flag controls the size of DB blocks.
-The `-a` option should not be used for assembly as it uses all reads per ZMW which can lead to errors is preassembly.
+The `-a` option should not be used here in conjunction with `pa_fasta_filter_option=pass` as it uses *all reads per ZMW* which can lead to errors is preassembly.

 ### Repeat Masking